If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 - 20ATM = Withstands pressures equivalent to 200m / 656ft

-However, a wearable’s ability to withstand water pressure at a certain depth looks very different in real-world situations.
+However, a wearable’s ability to withstand water pressure at a certain depth varies greatly in real-world situations.

 IP ratings explained

-An Ingress Protection rating is an official indicator of how well your device is protected against dust and water.
+An Ingress Protection rating indicates how well your device is protected against dust and water.

-Generally speaking, most new devices you come across will offer a ‘6’ on this rating.
+Generally speaking, most new devices will offer a ‘6’ on this rating.

-The second number is the important one for those concerned about water protection.
-This relates to the rating given to the enclosure’s protection against liquids, using a scale of 0-9.
+The second number is important for those concerned about water protection.
+It relates to the rating given to the enclosure’s protection against liquids, using a scale of 0 to 9.

 You’ll often see smartwatches and wearables on the upper limits of these, but, for the sake of completeness, here are some rough descriptions for each IP water rating: